Living room fall decor – 17 ideas to decorate for the season

 (Image credit: Chris Terry)

 'You can recreate the scents and colors of fall indoors with foliage and flowers pretty easily,' says H&G's gardens expert Rachel Crow.
 'A few small branches from pine trees, a pile of pumpkins, seasonal flowers, whether real or faux, can all create a riot of color and scent.
-Choosing the best luxury candles that can heighten these scents and cast a soft glow to your fall living room can only improve nature's bounty.'
+Choosing the best luxury candles that can also heighten these scents, and cast a soft glow around your living room.

-7. Add warmth to cool schemes with layering
+8. Add warmth to cooler schemes with layering

 Blue armchair, grey fireplace and cabinets